ins1gn1a/Pwdlyser-CLI/README.md

   -p PASS_LIST, --pass-list PASS_LIST
                         Enter the path to the list of passwords, either in the format of passwords, or username:password.
-  -a ADMIN_LIST, --admin-list ADMIN_LIST
-                        Enter the path to the list of admin accounts that will be highlighted if they are seen within the password list
   -o ORG_NAME, --org-name ORG_NAME
                         Enter the organisation name to identify any users that will be using a variation of the word for their